My 10 tips (and mistakes) to work with change

 8. My eight tip is to first have a simple common vision (see above).
 If you have this in place it will be so much easier to communicate the why, who, what and how.
 Make sure you are out and listen and communicate with your colleagues.
 And make sure there is time for, and communication competence in the transformation team.
 It’s hard and takes time to write editorial content for the intranet, set communication plans, create training material, videos, and FAQs.

 9. My ninth tip is to work like a designer, create solutions that solve human problems.
 Be humble, have an understanding that the transformation and change is about people.
 The better you understand human needs and wants, the easier it will be to ”design the change”.
-All change is about creating a change of human behaviour, so by having empathy of the people you change for, the better the solution will be.
+All change is about creating a change in human behaviour, so by having empathy for the people you change for, the better the solution will be.
 To work as a designer today, you will need to be good at communication (see above) and a true facilitator.
 Create a shared understanding and facilitate the change process in small iterative steps to maximize the learning.

 10. My tenth tip is to listen to yourself and how you feel.
 It is so easy that when you have a dream, you will finally burn up in the chase for it.
 Don’t.
 In this journey, I learned a lot about myself.
 I learned that I have a large need to be by myself, reflect and have my own time.
 A simple trick for this was that I started to block time in my calendar where I could reflect and just work on my own.
 That really helped me clear my mind and set my priorities better (and make me a better person…).